Articles, Book Reviews, Blog

 Your company’s director of product development, top salesperson, or chief financial officer has just decided to accept a position with your biggest competitor.
 He just gave his four-week notice – leaving plenty of time to download the company’s customer lists, financial statements, and new product information before starting his new job.
 Much of this information is already loaded onto his company-owned laptop, but one early-morning trip to the office enables him to download the remaining data he wants to take to with him.
 For most small- and medium-sized businesses, the security systems in place are insufficient to prevent this sort of theft, making such actions almost inevitable.
 The good news is that with a few relatively inexpensive precautions, the company may be able to significantly limit the damage this employee can cause with the improperly obtained information.

 The crux of the problem is that once an employee becomes an ex-employee, the company’s leverage over him is limited, and it becomes difficult to dissuade him from his course of action.
-At that point, the employer’s best recourse is often trade secret laws, which can provide powerful protection for properly protected proprietary information.
+At that point, the employer’s best recourse is often the trade secret laws, which can provide powerful protection for properly protected proprietary information.
 However, in order for these trade secret laws to be effective, the company must have taken certain steps to protect the information it considers to be a trade secret.
 The purpose of this article is to explain, in general terms, what type of information may constitute a trade secret, and second, to detail steps that can be taken to protect that information.

 Why Finding the Best Candidate Can Still Feel Like Searching For a Needle in a Haystack